-Asthma is a condition that inflames the lungs and makes it difficult to breathe.
-Learn the causes, diagnosis, management and treatment options available at Piniella Asthma + Allergy.
-For more information, call us or schedule an appointment online.
+Asthma is a chronic inflammation of the lung airways that causes coughing, chest tightness, wheezing, or shortness of breath.
+8.3% of Americans have asthma.
+Of these 26.5 million, 20.4 million are adults and 6.1 million are children.
+Learn the causes, diagnosis, management, and treatment options available at Piniella Asthma + Allergy.
+For more information, contact us or schedule an appointment online.
 We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL!

 Table of Contents:

 Asthma is medically defined as airway obstruction that can be reversed with medications.
 What symptoms do patients suffer from?
 Most people associate asthma with wheezing, severe shortness of breath, and the constant utilization of inhalers.
 The vast majority of patients never suffer from severe asthma on a constant basis but may have periodic attacks.
 Asthma symptoms may consist of cough when exercising, when laughing or when exposed to certain substances, shortness of breath, wheezing, inability to catch a full breath, or becoming winded easily.
 Symptoms can range from extremely mild to life-threatening.

 • The number of people with asthma continues to increase with about 1 out of every 12 persons in the United States suffering from asthma, or about 25-30,000,000 people.

 • Asthma affects children more commonly than adults, but asthma is found in all age groups.

 • Asthma is very often misdiagnosed and treated as upper respiratory tract infections or recurrent “colds”.

 Airway inflammation is the common factor that affects all asthmatics.
 This inflammation whether it be caused by exposure to substances that cause allergies or substances that cause irritation produces swelling of the airways and mucus.